puppetlabs/puppet-data-service/README.md

 ### Backup and Restore Procedure

-The basic procedure for backing up the PDS is issuing a GET to each API endpoint, once for users, hiera-data, and nodes to output all values as a single JSON blob then transomfing that data to be an appropriate data structure for doing a mass add through a POST at a later day.
+The basic procedure for backing up the PDS is issuing a GET to each API endpoint, once for users, hiera-data, and nodes to output all values as a single JSON blob then transforming that data to be an appropriate data structure for doing a mass add through a POST at a later day.
 For the data dumped from a GET to be valid for restoration it needs to be contained in a JSON hash key of `resources`.

 **Example API output:**
 ```